Tuition & Financial Aid

 - Visit The Pennsylvania Department of Education to see state-wide scholarships and grants that you may be eligible for

-FACTS Grant & Aid Assessment will be conducting the financial need analysis for Seton LaSalle for the upcoming 2018-19 academic year.
+FACTS Grant & Aid Assessment will be conducting the financial need analysis for Seton LaSalle for the upcoming 2020-21 academic year.
 Families applying for financial aid will need to complete an application and submit the necessary supporting documentation to FACTS Grant & Aid Assessment.
-Applicants can apply online starting January 22, 2018 by clicking HERE to connect to FACTS online.
+Applicants can apply online starting February 1, 2020 by clicking HERE to connect to FACTS online.
+The application will be open through March 31, 2020.
 Once an online application has been completed, the following information will need to be sent to FACTS to complete the application process:

 - Copies of your most recent Federal tax forms including all supporting tax schedules.